webrecorder/pywb/docs/manual/rewriter.rst

 To ensure the JSONP callback works as expected, the content is rewritten to ``jQuery123(...)`` -> ``jQuery456(...)``

-For more information, see :py:mod:`pywb.rewriter.jsonp_rewriter`
+For more information, see :py:mod:`pywb.rewrite.jsonp_rewriter`

 DASH and HLS Rewriting